MauFrontier/gumroad-email-marketing-prototype/README.md

 npm install
 ```

+Other considerations:

-To enable the "Generate with AI" feature, you'll need to set an environment variable in the back-end with your OpenAI API key.
+* To enable the "Generate with AI" feature, you'll need to set an environment variable in the back-end with your OpenAI API key.
 I've included a `.sample.env` file so just rename that file to `.env` and enter your API key there.
+* You'll need to replace the `API_URL` variable in the `./web/src/utils/apiURL.tsx` file with the URL of your back-end API.
+* You might need to edit the cors policy in the back-end under `config/initializers/cors.rb` to allow your front-end to talk to the back-end.

 ## ▶️ Usage